IvanDLar/MOVU-Docs/wiki/User Stories.md

 ## **US14 - Payments for custom order**

-As a buyer, I want to have the option of customizing elements of my vehicle (as long as the model/agency allows it) and see how the price varies to make my choice according to my budget
+As a buyer, I want to have the option of customizing elements of my vehicle (as long as the model/agency allows it).

 **Validation:**
-When selecting a vehicle, the option to customize or choose an agency that has the same customizable model is shown, it can be through a quote or at the time of a purchase request.
+- VA141 Display list of all available customizations.
+- VA142 If a customization is not currently available gray out the button holding the option.

-A customized button is displayed on available vehicles The user can view the customizable vehicles and customize them.
+- VA143 A customized button is displayed on available vehicles.
+- VA144 The user can view the customizable vehicles and customize them.

 **Priority:** Medium